imageadhikari/ConfidenceIntervals_Project3/README.md

 # Confidence Intervals Project 3
 This project was done to fulfill the project 3 requirements for the course CISC 820 - Quantitative Foundations.

-In this project, we experiment with different confidence intervals. optimization methods on the given functions.
-The three optimization methods and one additional method are:
+In this project, we experiment with different confidence intervals.
+We test the 10 given functions which return different confidence intervals to determine which ones are valid and which ones are not.
+For the ones that are valid, we determine the level of confidence and also define if they are the exact confidence intervals or only asymptotically.
-1. Gradient Descent
-2. Newton's Method
-3. Quasi Newton Method
-4. Adaptive Moment Estimation (Adam) (Optional)

 ## Reproducing the Project